The Wanderer (Leiber novel): Plot

-The novel is set in a future a few decades after the mid-1960s, when it was written.
-The Space Race is still on-going, and while both the USA and the USSR have lunar bases, by Soviets have gained the lead by sending an expedition to Mars.
+The novel is set in a future, a few years after its 1964 publication date.
+The Space Race is still ongoing.
+Both the USA and the USSR have lunar bases, but the Soviets have retained their early lead by sending an expedition to Mars.
+The Vietnam War continues, but seems not to be a big issue for US citizens.
+Also an underground anti-Communist army now operates within North Vietnam.
+Some independent outsiders bring supplies by sea to both sides.
+Technology is much the same, apart from better spaceflight.

-From the point of view of most of the population of the Earth, a new planet appears out of nowhere close to the Moon shortly after a total lunar eclipse.
-Within a few days the planet –referred to by everyone simply "The Wanderer"– apparently consumes the Moon.
+From the point of view of most of the population of the Earth, a new planet appears out of nowhere close to the Moon towards the end of a total lunar eclipse.
+It is attended by a twinkling of stars, which some astronomers explain as the planet emerging out of hyperspace.
+This is later confirmed by a man captured by a feline humanoid, and she also explains that the moon was destroyed to fuel the wandering planet.

+The planet's appearance is startling: several massive patterns of purple and gold, and initially resembling the Tao symbol of human culture.

+Within a few days the planet—soon referred to by everyone simply as "The Wanderer"—consumes the Moon.
 Its gravity causes mass death and destruction as it raises huge ocean waves and causes earthquakes and volcanic eruptions.
 Flying saucers appear, apparently trying to mitigate some of the disastrous effects.
 Then, after a spectacular battle in space between the new planet and yet another which had appeared just as suddenly, the skies are empty again.
 Earth is left without its Moon.

 The novel follows the lives of disparate people around the globe.
 There is a man attempting a solo crossing of the Atlantic Ocean, a smuggler operating off the coast of Vietnam, two friends in England, a trio of drug addicts in New York City, and the military controllers of the USA Moon mission, deep in a bunker somewhere near Washington, D.C.